ausspeedruns/asm-graphics/README.md

 ## Contributing

 Thank you for your interest in contributing to this project.
-While we welcome any issues or pull requests that you may have, please be aware that we may not be able to address all submissions or provide a response.
+While we welcome any issues or pull requests that you may have, please be aware that we may not be able to address them or provide a response.
 If you would like to help with the development of this project, we recommend reaching out to us directly via the AusSpeedruns [Discord](http://discord.ausspeedruns.com/) or [Twitter](http://twitter.ausspeedruns.com/).
 This will allow us to discuss potential contributions and determine the best way for you to get involved.
-Thank you for your understanding.

 ## Credits